asamn/ML_FINAL_PROJECT/README.md

 -Only chose features that represented percentage of population rather than raw amounts

 -Features starting with "RPL_" were separated as they represent different social vulnerability rankings scores (overall and for individual themes)

+-To elimiate the presence of multicolinearity, only the indicating features will be considered for for the models - hence, I omit the social vulerability ranking scores.

 ### Baseline Performance
 Three models were trained and tuned to establish a baseline performance metric: Linear Regression, Support Vector Regression (SVR), and XGBoost.
 The models were evaluated using Mean Squared Error (MSE) and R-squared (R^2) on a test set (20% of the data).
 The results are summarized below: